What is your general approach to photographing a wedding?

 What’s your photographic/educational background?

 Both Brett and Paige have BFA’s in photography from the Rhode Island School of Design (RISD), which is a very prestigious degree.
 If it involves a camera, we know how do do it.
 We also credit their RISD training for teaching us how to look much more critically than the average photographer.
 This allows us to capture incredibly artful moments that most people would totally miss.
-Brett is also currently pursuing his Masters in photography.
+Brett is also currently pursuing his Masters in photography at SVA in NYC.

 Can we speak to previous clients for references?